tanmayp27/medispeak-backend-custom/README.md

 Medispeak: Transforming Patient-Doctor Dialogues Worldwide!

-This is the backend API for Medispeak, a tool that provides seamless transcriptions and effortless EMR integration.
+This is a custom variant of the backend API for Medispeak, a tool that provides seamless transcriptions and effortless EMR integration.
 Our goal is to streamline patient-doctor interactions and automate form filling processes.
+The changes made are done to ensure compatibility with the docker version of Bahmni- Standard.
+This was made as an internship project at IPLit Solution, intended to be seperate from the main repository to avoid conflicts.
+Any subsequent replications or additions to this repository can be made freely without disrupting the original.

 ## Features